MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-roles.md

 ## Remote Desktop Session Host

-The Remote Desktop Session Host (RD Session Host) component provides a tenant's users with session-based desktops and RemoteApp programs.
+The Remote Desktop Session Host (RD Session Host) component provides a tenant's users with session-based desktops and remote applications.
 The desktops and applications can be accessed over the internet from any device running a capable remote desktop connection client.

 The remote desktops and applications can be organized into collections of one or more RD Session Host servers, called "collections."
 The collections can be customized for specific groups of users within each tenant.
 For example, a collection could be created so that a tenant's accounting group can access accounting applications but the engineering group cannot access them.

-The applications can be installed directly on the RD Session host servers.
+The applications can be installed directly onto the RD Session Host servers.
 For larger deployments, we recommend streaming applications to the RD Session Host from an App-V server to reduce maintenance costs.

-Each collection can be expanded by adding RD Session Host server virtual machines to a collection farm with each RDSH virtual machine within a collection assigned to same availability set.
+You can expand collections by adding RD Session Host server virtual machines to a collection farm with each RDSH virtual machine within a collection assigned to same availability set.
 This provides higher collection availability and increases scale to support more users or resource-heavy applications.

-In most cases, the RD Session Host servers are shared by multiple users simultaneously.
-This is the most efficient way to utilize the Azure resources for a desktop hosting solution.
+In most cases, RD Session Host servers are shared by multiple users simultaneously.
+Sharing servers like this most efficiently utilizes Azure resources for a desktop hosting solution.
 In this configuration, users must sign in to collections by using non-administrative accounts.
 In certain cases, some users want full administrative access to their remote desktop; this can be achieved by creating personal session desktop collections.

-Additional customizations to desktops can be made by creating and uploading a virtual hard disk that contains the Windows Server operating system to be used as a template for creating RD Session Host virtual machines.
+You can customize desktops even more by creating and uploading a virtual hard disk with the Windows Server OS that you can use as a template for creating new RD Session Host virtual machines.

 For more information, see the following articles: